KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

          |                       |                       | are defining.
 Its value must exist into the METADATA section |
 	 |			 |	                 | as measure type.                                             |
 	 +-----------------------+-----------------------+--------------------------------------------------------------+

-Now, after the template definiton, you can create it into Knowage.
-Remember that it must be a “Location Intelligence” document type with the engine “SVG Viewer Engine”.

 Advanced functionalities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^